 Many project managers create a schedule and look at it as “the planning”.
 That is of course wrong and insufficient.
 A project manager covers 10+ management areas, depending on the industry.
 Each area requires thorough planning, of course also applies to cost management.

 Planning cost management is therefore mainly concerned with

 - Setting the framework for each of the cost management processes so that performance of the processes will be efficient and coordinated, and

 - Describing the cost management processes in the project cost management plan, which becomes a component of the overall project management plan.

 Management plans and other documents are reusable with some adaptation for several projects.
 Therefore I cannot accept a common project manager’s answer, that there would be more important things to do, and that there is no time for plan preparation.
-So, use your plan from your last project, or wasn’t there enough time?
-In that case check out this link, I share my templates with you for free.
+So, use your plan from your last project as a template, or wasn’t there enough time either?

 Many construction companies are focused on pricing a particular project.
-Although other processes are a basis for this, they are often not worked on or postponed until afterwards.
+Although other processes are a basis for this, they are often not worked on or postponed until afterward.
 These processes include:

 - Collecting and understanding stakeholder requirements,